zigouat/webrtc/examples/README.md

 * [Play from Disk](play-from-disk): Demonstrates how to send video to your browser from a file saved to disk.
 * [Play from Disk Renegotiation](play-from-disk-renegotiation): an extension of the play-from-disk example, but demonstrates how you can add/remove video tracks from an already negotiated PeerConnection.
 * [Reflect](reflect): Demonstrates how to send video from your browser to the server and back to your browser.
+* [Broadcast](broadcast): The broadcast example demonstrates how to broadcast a video to multiple peers.
+A broadcaster uploads the video once and the server forwards it to all other peers.

 ### Usage